 Board of Directors

 The Board of Directors shall meet not less than twice a year.
-Seventy-five percent (75%) of the members of the Board shall constitute a quorum.
+A majority of the members of the Board shall constitute a quorum.
 The President may call a special meeting of the Board of Directors and must call a special meeting on written request of a majority of the members of the Board.

 Executive Committee

 The Executive Committee shall meet not less than twice a year and shall exercise the power of the Board of Directors between its meetings.
-Eighty percent (80%) of the Executive Committee members shall constitute a quorum.
+A majority of the Executive Committee members shall constitute a quorum.

 Article VI.
 Committees